-The purpose of the Residential Unaccounted For Water Leak Detection Pilot Program is to assess how much unaccounted for water seeps through water meters, undetected.
+January 2018 – The purpose of the Residential Unaccounted For Water Leak Detection Pilot Program was to assess how much unaccounted for water seeps through water meters, undetected.
 Low flows can travel through water meters undetected due to the inability of the water meter to measure low flows.
 Unaccounted for water can be reduced with the installation or retrofit of an add-on device, called an Unmeasured-Flow Reducer.

 Spring 2017 – Research conducted by Stanford University’s Water in the West investigated how and to what extent various factors including climate, active and passive conservation efforts, as well as media coverage of the drought have affected the societal response to the drought.

 February 2017 – Smart Markets created a methodology where customers can earn credits by reducing water demand below an established baseline, these credits were given a value and could be saved, sold or donated.
 The pilot tested various values to refine what motivated customers to use less water.

 July 2016 – The Barnacle is a device manufactured by Badger Meter, which attaches to most water meters and monitors and records the water use.
 This data is captured in real time and sent once a day through cell phone networks to an online platform.
 Leak notifications could be sent to the customer based on a threshold established by the customer.